brianfdo/aurora/README.md

 # Aurora Green Agent 🎵

-A production-ready green agent for evaluating white agents on **context-aware travel playlist generation** using the AppWorld benchmark framework.
+A green agent for evaluating white agents on **context-aware travel playlist generation** using the AppWorld benchmark framework.

 ---